Zepthot/hs3-backend/README.md

 **EN**

-This project is a reworking of the HS3 project website.
+This project is the backend of the reworked [HS3 website](https://github.com/Zepthot/hs3-project).
 It is built with create-react-app and as a single-page application.

 **FR**

-Ce projet est un retravaille du site web du projet HS3.
+Ce projet est le backend du retravaille du site web du [projet HS3](https://github.com/Zepthot/hs3-project).
 Il est construit avec create-react-app et en application monopage.

 ## Available Scripts
 In the project directory, you can run:

-### node server
+### nodemon server
 Runs the app in the development mode.

+You need to have a Mongo database created and to create an ".env" file with the login and password for writing.